Keeper-Security/windows-credential-utility/README.md

 This utility interacts with the native windows APIs to store and retrieve secrets from the Windows Credential Manager.

 While initially developed to help Keeper secure KSM configs, this utility can be used by any integration, plugin, or code base, to store and retrieve credentials, secrets, and passwords in the Windows Credential Manager in a simple and native way.

 This utility has be designed to have a simple CLI interface, and the released binary to be self-contained with all dependencies and runtimes so it can work on any windows machine.
+You can also add this a library to your existing code base via Nuget.
+Both use cases are covered below.

-## Setup
+## Using the Executable

-As mentioned above, this utility is a self-contained executable file.
 Download the latest version from the releases page and optionally add it to PATH to get started.

-## Usage
+### Usage

 The executable supports two commands: